Bonds rally, dollar firms as traders ponder rate cuts

 Inflation data showed euro zone price growth dropped to 1.8 per cent in September, below expectations and the lowest since mid-2021.

+Traders now see more than an 85 per cent chance of a 25 bps rate cut at the ECB's Oct.
+17 meeting, a move they had reckoned was unlikely just over a week ago.

-It follows national prints that came in below expectations and after ECB President Christine Lagarde said on Monday the bank was increasingly confident inflation would fall to its 2 per cent target.
+Tuesday's inflation print came after ECB President Christine Lagarde said on Monday the bank was increasingly confident inflation would fall to its 2 per cent target.

 Lagarde said this would be reflected in the ECB's next policy move, a hint at a rate cut that traders have been betting on since business activity data weakened the bloc's growth outlook last week.

-That contrasted with the United States, where Fed Chair Powell indicated on Monday the central bank would likely stick to quarter-percentage-point cuts following a big 50 bps move last month after new data boosted confidence in economic growth and consumer spending.
+That contrasted with the United States, where Fed Chair Powell indicated on Monday the central bank would likely stick to quarter-percentage-point cuts following a 50 bps move last month, after new data boosted confidence in economic growth and consumer spending.

 "This is not a committee that feels like it is in a hurry to cut rates quickly," Powell said.